Drewmyself2code/Fintech_Project_2/README.md

 * > Toolbox
 * > Strategy

 The purpose of our project is to save the retail investor money and time.
-Our Crypto Surfer Trading Strategy has all three pro trader componets making any retail trader a pro.
+Our Crypto Surfer Trading Strategy has all three professional trader componets making any retail trader a professional in their own right.

-* > Patience:  the module waits for signals no   emotions invlove
+* > Patience:  the module waits for signals: no emotions invloved
 * >  oolbox:  Our trading strategy combines technical indicators into a single strategy
 * > Learning: We use machine and deep learning to predict future prices